iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/README.md

 Optional, defaults to false
 Convert ECClassId, SourceECClassId, TargetECClassId and RelClassId to respective name.

+- errorDuringPrepare: true

+Optional, defaults to false
+If true, the statement is expected to fail during prepare.

 ## SQL

 The first sql code block found after a header indicates the sql to execute